Developing an Academic Support Network

 Moira Killoran, ACW Director of Academic Coaching

-Have you found an academic tribe that will support you on your academic journey?
+Have you found an academic team that will support you on your academic journey?
 Most academics stumble through their work relationships without taking the time to be conscious of who they interact with and how they present themselves.

 In this webinar you will learn to: